Carousel Online Tutorials

 Name Year Location Builder Brass ring Notes Image References

 Le Galopant 1885 La Ronde, Montreal The oldest galloping carousel in the world.
-Built in 1885 in Bressoux by Belgian craftsmen, it stayed there until 1964, when it moved to New York for their World's Fair.
+Built in 1885 in Bressoux by Belgian craftsmen, it stayed there until 1964, when it was moved to the 1964 New York World's Fair.
 For Expo 67 it came to Montreal as part of the rides featured in La Ronde.
 In 2003, the Carousel underwent a meticulous restoration under the current park ownership, Six Flags.
 More than $1 million was spent to refurbish the ride, which reopened in a new specially landscaped garden in 2007.
 The carousel was retired from operation in 2019, however still remains on site and slowly deteriorating.

-1890–1899 edit
+1890–1899

 Notable carousels built 1890–1899